Acidburn0zzz/Online-Privacy-Test-Resource-List/.github/ISSUE_TEMPLATE/Custom.md

 - [ ] Some pages itself may collecting a online/offline database?!
 Research + proof needed.
 But it would make sense if they sell the collected data to Google, Amazon and others ...
 - [ ] Mark deprecated (because fixed by OS/Browser) test with an icon?
 It would help to identify if that is already fixed or not to avoid to submit unnecessary data and of course it would costs your time ...
 - [x] ~Add (maybe) gitter chat~
-- [ ] Every service with N/A got already an eMail from me in order to clear the data collection status, please don't ask me about this it's already in process.
+- [ ] Current service with N/A got already an eMail from me in order to clear the data collection status, please don't ask me about this it's already in process.

 --------